extcode/cart/Documentation/Developer/Events/Index.rst

 You can register your own EventListener for the following
 events:

+.. confval:: \Extcode\Cart\Event\Cart\BeforeShowCartEvent

+   Triggered before the cart is shown.

+   Allows adaptions of the cart object itself in `CartController` and `CartPreviewController`.
+In the `CartController` the orderItem can changed too.
+   This event do not save the changes to the session.

 .. confval:: \Extcode\Cart\Event\Cart\UpdateCountryEvent

    This event is triggered when the user changes the country in the order